rancher/api-spec/specification.md

 ----------------------------------------

 # Authentication #
+Most APIs that do something useful will need some form of authentication to determine what user is making the request and validate that they should be allowed to make it.
+A user is identified by a set of credentials called an API Key pair.

+### API Keys ###
+An API Key consists of a pair of strings called an **access key** and **secret key**.
+These are randomly generated opaque strings assigned by the service to each API user.
+The access key is analogous to a username and the secret key to a password.

+### HTTP Basic ###
+Services MUST support [HTTP Basic](http://tools.ietf.org/html/rfc2617#section-2) authentication.
+In Basic authentication, the client sends their access key and secret key in the Authorization header.
+The service then reads these and validates the keys.

+## Next Generation Authentication ##
-As authentication lies at the heart of all service interactions, client authentication to an API will be performed using the [JavaScript Web Token](http://self-issued.info/docs/draft-ietf-oauth-json-web-token.html) (JWT) format, a proposed IETF draft that is a subset of the oAuth specification.
+As authentication lies at the heart of all service interactions, client authentication to an API will be performed using the [JavaScript Web Token](http://self-issued.info/docs/draft-ietf-oauth-json-web-token.html) (JWT) format, a proposed IETF subset of the oAuth specification.

 A client will obtain a set of API Keys, randomly generated opaque strings similar to a username and password, from the developer portal.
 These keys can then be sent to the authorization system over an SSL enabled channel using [HTTP Basic](http://tools.ietf.org/html/rfc2617#section-2) authentication to obtain a signed JWT token.
 Clients will provide this JWT token to services within the HTTP Authorization header, with the scheme set to idp-jwt.